Kashmir: COVID looms large among political prisoners | DW | 27.05.2021

-"Several hundred (political prisoners) are... at the risk of contracting the virus," warns Jammu & Kashmir Bar Association
+'Several hundred [political prisoners] are... at the risk of contracting the virus,' warned Jammu & Kashmir Bar Association

 So far, less than 200 of the inmates have received a COVID vaccine, officials told DW on Tuesday.

-The region has seen a surge in coronavirus infections since March this year after authorities opened Kashmir for tourism and sports events, an effort aimed at showcasing the normalcy of the otherwise troubled region.
+The region has seen a surge in coronavirus infections since authorities opened Kashmir for tourism and sports events in March, an effort aimed at showcasing the normalcy of the otherwise troubled region.

-Health experts say the arrival of tourists and sportspersons without any COVID testing prompted an abrupt surge in infections.

-On May 5, one of Kashmir's senior separatist leaders, Muhammad Ashraf Sehrai, who was sent to Udhampur jail, died after contracting COVID-19.
+Mohammed Ashraf Sehrai, one of Kashmir's senior separatist leaders who was sent to Udhampur jail, died on May 5 after contracting COVID-19.

 Sehrai had been the president of Tehreek-e-Hurriyat, a pro-freedom group in Kashmir that has been at the forefront of demanding an end to New Delhi's rule in Kashmir.